On this page

 - The following information should be added under an SMSF:

-- SMSF details (name, annual administration fee)
+- SMSF details (name, administration/set-up/audit fees)

 - SMSF Member details (accumulation phase and pension phase balances)